-- To download the captions, click on the three dots (or ellipsis) menu and select “Update video details.”
+- To download the captions, click on the three-dot (or ellipsis) menu and select “Update video details.”

 - Under the “Options” column, located on the far right, click on “Download file” next to the word “Captions.”
 The file will save in .vtt format.

-Videos in Stream are searchable by the U of T community.
+Videos in Microsoft Stream are searchable by the University of Toronto community.
 MyMedia allows sharing with privacy.
 Who you want to view your video content will determine where your videos are hosted.

-- Upload the video, set the language, and set the visibility of the video.
+- Upload the video, set the language, and set the video’s visibility.

-- Once the video has uploaded, click on the pen icon to review the details of the video.
+- Once the video has been uploaded, click on the pen icon to review the video’s details.
 From the left menu, select “Subtitles.”
 YouTube automatic captioning can take a while.
 Budget time for this task.

-- To check and edit the captions, click on the three dots (or ellipsis) menu next to the word “Published” and select “Edit on Classic Studio.”
+- To check and edit the captions, click on the three-dot (or ellipsis) menu next to the word “Published” and select “Edit on Classic Studio.”
 Once completed, click on the “Return to YouTube Studio” button in the top right corner.

-YouTube is blocked in various countries.
-MyMedia provides a secured and accessible space for all University of Toronto learners.
+* YouTube is blocked in various countries.
+Consider hosting videos via MyMedia to provide a secure and accessible space for all University of Toronto learners.

 Adding Captions on MyMedia

 MyMedia is an archival storage and streaming solution for University academic media content.
-MyMedia does not create auto-captions but does allow for uploading captions and sharing with privacy.
+MyMedia does not generate auto-captions but allows for uploading captions and sharing with privacy.